Best restaurants in Phoenix

 Why go: Pick the part of the chicken you like and have them douse it with the sauce of your choice (Korean chili, Japanese barbecue and Vietnamese herb are your options).
 Order the combo for an additional hot cake doughnut—which can range from a classic apple fritter to a rosemary cacao version.

-What is it: Those who know chef and owner Johnny Chu from his previous restaurants know that, along with quality food, he’s going to create a multisensory environment.
-Beat-driven tunes non-invasively pump out of the speakers, while giant projections of anime cartoons fill one wall.
+What is it: Those who know chef and owner Johnny Chu from his previous restaurants know that, along with quality food, he’ creates an unmissable multisensory environment.
+At Red Thai, beat-driven tunes non-invasively pump out of the speakers, while giant projections of anime cartoons fill one wall.

 Why go: Modern southeastern Thai dishes include sumptuous curries, from spicy red to thick, coconutty yellow.
 Where else can you get a chicken lollipop?
-Red Thai’s are crispy chicken wings marinated in a black pepper mint sauce that provokes intense finger licking.
+Red Thai’s are crispy chicken wings marinated in a black peppermint sauce that provokes some very intense finger licking.

 What is it: Part of the Grand Avenue arts district, this corner spot is especially wonderful for two reasons: it stays open until 4am (offering delivery service that lasts almost that long) and it serves delicious slices.